yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Note that some profiles of TLS 1.2 use different cipher suites.
 For example, {{?RFC6460}} defines a profile that uses the TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 and TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384 cipher suites.

 {{!RFC8422}} allows clients and servers to negotiate ECDH parameters (curves).
 Both clients and servers SHOULD include the "Supported Elliptic Curves" extension {{!RFC8422}}.
-Clients and servers SHOULD support the NIST P-256 (secp256r1) curve {{!RFC8422}} and X25519 {{!RFC7748}}.
-For backwards compatibility purposes, clients MAY send an ec_point_formats extension with a single element, "uncompressed".
+Clients and servers SHOULD support the NIST P-256 (secp256r1) {{!RFC8422}} and X25519 (x25519) {{!RFC7748}} curves.
+Note that {{!RFC8422}} deprecates all but the uncompressed point format.
+Therefore, if the client sends an ec_point_formats extension, the ECPointFormatList MUST contain a single element, "uncompressed".

 ## Cipher Suites for TLS 1.3